mohan-1990/consensys-bootcamp-2020-fractional-water-allocation/README.md

 Project Scope:-
 -----------------------------------------------------

-The project is an attempt to implement fractional water allocation protocol on ethereum blockchain.
+The project is an attempt to implement (a subset of) fractional water allocation protocol on ethereum blockchain.
-The scope is only limited to simulation of water allocation proposal and voting process.
+The scope is limited to simulation of water allocation proposal and voting process.

 Main Actors:-
 -----------------------------------------------------